Jaben/Ninject.Extensions.Glimpse/Readme.md

 ### Quick start

 Simply drag and drop Ninject.Extensions.Glimpse.dll into your bin directory.
-It will automatically locator your Ninject container instance that is automatically loading extensions.
+It should automatically locate your Ninject container instance if it supports automatic extension loading.

 ### Manual Wireup